k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: horses that trumpet in fear
 - Fix: a couple corrections to the last commit (horses and trumpets)
 - Autorecover crashed games
+- Fix: crash bug with 'attacking with a cursed weapon' commit